 You will, however, need to make sure you check the scheme's terms and conditions carefully before you sign on the dotted line.

-Should you wish to sell up and move home at a later date you may find that the company who share ownership have first refusal to buy the property from you.
-While this may mean that you are more likely to find a buyer it may also mean that you can’t push for a higher price on the open market.
+Should you wish to sell up and move home at a later date you may find that the company that shares ownership has first refusal to buy the property from you.
+While this may mean that you are more likely to find a buyer it may also mean that you can't push for a higher price on the open market.

 For more information and help deciding if a shared ownership scheme could be for you, read our guide Could a Shared Ownership Scheme Help You Buy a House?

 You can also search for properties available to buy on a shared ownership basis on the Share to Buy website.

 You shouldn't assume that new build properties are going to be out of your price range, often if you have little or no deposit they can provide an accessible way to get on the property ladder.

 Construction companies know that first time buyers struggle to come up with a big enough deposit to buy their new build properties, and this can work to your advantage.